Click clack, click clack, click clack

 There’s the tiniest inkling of space to spare, but I can walk in them just fine.

-In emerald green suede, they’re my newest pair and immediately caught my eye… and are surprisingly super wearable.
+In emerald green suede, they’re my newest pair and immediately caught my eye… and are surprisingly super wearable and comfortable.

 Comfort Level: 9/10